Chania: Economy

 Two main sources of wealth in Chania are agriculture and tourism.
-A big portion of the city's residents (not necessarily farmers) own from few to many decares of agricultural land where several plants are being cultivated, the most common ones being olive trees and citrus.
-Other important products include wine, avocados, dairy etc. Apart from the traditional ways of cultivation, some of the producers have concentrated on practicing new methods in order to promote organic food.
-The organization of the Agricultural August has been a recent attempt to promote local quality products including a series of activities organised by the Prefecture of Chania since 1999 has proved very successful.
+A large portion of the city's residents (not necessarily farmers) own many hectares of agricultural land where several plants are being cultivated, the most common ones being olive trees and citrus.
+Other important products include wine, avocados, dairy etc. The organization of the Agricultural August has been a recent attempt to promote local quality products including a series of activities organised by the Prefecture of Chania since 1999 has proved very successful.

 On the other hand, starting from the early 1970s, tourism has developed rapidly.
 Nowadays the tertiary sector is becoming more and more important for the locals, since an increasing number of them are participating in the business.
-Agrotourism and ecotourism are forms of tourism which are significantly developing lately.

-There is also some secondary industry with focus on the processing-packaging of agricultural products (some of them export oriented) or manufacture products that support the agricultural production.

 An important centre of the economic activities in the town is the Chania Chamber of Commerce and Industry (E.B.E.X.).

+Chania, has seen notable changes in its luxury residential market, reflecting its growing appeal to affluent tourists and expatriates.
+According to a report titled "Chania Construction Market Trends for 2025-2028" the annual change in luxury residential prices in 2024 for Chania has been significantly increased to 26% compared to 2021.
+This trend indicates a rising demand for high-end accommodations and properties, further boosting the tourism and real estate sectors.